-The Honors EXCEL team has organized a weekly seminar series in Fall 2020.
-Inspired by student feedback, the seminar series aims to connect you with your peers and provide opportunities to share your work in progress and build skills to succeed in your projects and lives.
-Seminars are OCE-eligible.
+The Honors EXCEL team has organized a weekly seminar series.
+The seminar series aims to connect you with your peers and provide opportunities to share your work in progress and build skills to succeed in your projects and lives.
+Seminars can be used to fulfill the PPDA requirement.